 Saved Reports Video

-The Saved Reports training video covers the same basic material as we've covered here; see it on the Training Videos tab.
+The Saved Reports training video covers the same basic material as we've covered here.

 Managing Your Report List & Running Reports